franckXu/blog-1/_sources/2017/02/20/memory-management.rst.txt

 The problem with this approach is that if another object ends up holding on to a reference which outlives the owning object, the reference becomes dangling and refers to an object which was already freed.
-This becomes the equivalent of a use-after-free, so here is where the concept of *lifetime* becomes important: none of the non-owning references of a uniquely owned heap object should outlive the object.
+This becomes the equivalent of a *use after free*, so here is where the concept of *lifetime* becomes important: none of the non-owning references of a uniquely owned heap object should outlive the object.